A Closer Look at the Robustness of Vision-and-Language Pre-trained Models: Mango Framework

 \subsection{Multimodal Pre-training}

-During pre-training, a model takes image-text pairs as input, where the image input is usually fed into a fixed object detector~\cite{anderson2018bottom} to extract a set of region-level features $\vv = \{\vv_1, ..., \vv_K\}$ ($\vv_i \in \R^{d_v}$, $K$ is the number of image regions per image).
-The text input is tokenized and projected into high-dimensional feature vectors $\vw = \{\vw_1, ..., \vw_L\}$ through a learnable word embedding layer ($\vw_i \in \R^{d_w}$, $L$ is the number of word tokens in a sentence).
+During pre-training, a model takes image-text pairs as input, where the image input is usually fed into a fixed object detector~\cite{anderson2018bottom} to extract a set of region-level features $\vv = \{\vv_1, ..., \vv_K\}$ ($\vv_i \in \R^{d_v}$).
+The text input is tokenized and projected into high-dimensional feature vectors $\vw = \{\vw_1, ..., \vw_L\}$ through a learnable word embedding layer ($\vw_i \in \R^{d_w}$).
 These embeddings, along with the location/position embeddings of regions and tokens, are then fed into a multi-layer transformer to obtain contextualized representations for each image region and word token, through well-designed pre-training tasks such as masked language modeling and image-text matching.
 Formally, the above process can be abbreviated as $\vz_{v}, \vz_{w}, \vz_{cls}= f_{\vtheta}(\vv, \vw)$, where $\vtheta$ denotes all the trainable parameters. $\vz_{v}\in \R^{K\times d_v}$ and $\vz_{w}\in \R^{L\times d_w}$ represent the final representations for image regions and word tokens, respectively. $\vz_{cls}$, the embedding of the special token \texttt{[CLS]}, which is often inserted to the beginning of image-text input, is considered as the joint image-text representation used for downstream finetuning.
-Due to space limitation, a detailed literature review on V+L pre-training is provided in Appendix ~\ref{sec:related_work}.
+A detailed literature review on V+L pre-training is provided in Appendix.

 Take VQA task as an example.
 Given an image-question pair $(\vv, \vw)$ in dataset $\gD$, the goal is to predict an answer that best matches ground-truth answer $\vy$.
 When finetuning on VQA task, a multi-layer perceptron (MLP) layer is added on top of $\vz_{cls}$, and Binary Cross Entropy (BCE) loss is used to supervise model training.
 The finetuning process can be formulated as an empirical risk minimization problem: